 In 2000-01, McGrath guided the Maroons to their best-ever NCAA Division III finish, as UChicago advanced to the Elite Eight round of the national tournament.
-McGrath enjoyed a highly-successful debut campaign in 1999-00, as he led the Maroons to a 23-4 record, the UAA title and a NCAA Division III Sweet 16 appearance.
+The Maroons finished that campaign with a record of 24-4 and ended the regular season ranked No. 1 in the nation.
+McGrath enjoyed a highly-successful debut campaign in 1999-2000, as he led the Maroons to a 23-4 record, the UAA title and a NCAA Division III Sweet 16 appearance

 McGrath spent seven years as an assistant coach to Pat Cunningham from 1992-99.
 During that time, McGrath helped lead the Maroons to an overall record of 107-73 (.594), including an 82-23 mark (.781) from 1995-99.
 Under Cunningham and McGrath, UChicago garnered two UAA championships and advanced to the NCAA Division III Sweet 16 on two occasions.

 During McGrath's 27 years as head and assistant coach, UChicago teams have compiled a combined record of 405-282 (.589), won six conference championships, and made six national postseason appearances.